-EnergyREV’s Skills Needs Assessment is working on identifying the skills that are expected to be in high demand with the advent of SLES so as to inform training provision and related policy decisions.
-The work takes into consideration local circumstances in order to factor in different regional characteristics and needs.
+EnergyREV’s Skills Needs Assessment group worked on identifying the skills that are expected to be in high demand with the advent of SLES so as to inform training provision and related policy decisions.
+The work took into consideration local circumstances in order to factor in different regional characteristics and needs.

-So far, case studies have been completed for the city of Bristol and for the Energy Superhub Oxford PFER project.
-Through these case studies skillsets have been identified that are expected to be in high demand in the next five to seven years.
-Factors that propel or impede transition to SLES within each study locality have been analysed.
-We have also identified training provision modes.
+Case studies were completed for the city of Bristol and for the Energy Superhub Oxford PFER project.
+We used case studies because, having reviewed the methods used for assessing skills needs and shortages, we found there was no consistent data collected for the sector.
+Through these case studies, skillsets were identified that are expected to be in high demand in the next five to seven years.
+Factors that propel or impede transition to SLES within each study locality were analysed.

 A key insight is not to view SLES as a single system, but as a set of loosely interconnected, semi-independent sub-systems that form a system-of-systems.